Seventh Crusade: Disaster at Fariskur

 The situation that Louis found himself in was reminiscent of that of the Fifth Crusade when the Crusader army that had captured Damietta was eventually forced to retreat.
 He would likely suffer the same fate unless the Egyptians would offer him acceptable terms.
-On 11 February 1250, the Egyptians attacked again, supported by reinforcements from the south, engaging the Franks in a battles.
+On 11 February 1250, the Egyptians attacked again, supported by reinforcements from the south, engaging the Franks in battle.
 Charles I of Anjou and the Syrian and Cypriot barons at the left held their ground, but the remnants of the Templars and the French nobles at the right wavered, to be rescued by the king.
 Templar master Guillaume de Sonnac, who had lost an eye at Mansurah, lost the other and died from it.
 Acting Hospitaller master Jean de Ronay was also killed.
 Alphonse of Poitiers, guarding the camp was encircled and was rescued by the camp followers.
 At nightfall, the Muslims gave up the assault and returned to town.

 For eight weeks, Louis waited at the Crusader camp, hoping the leadership problem in Cairo would work to his advantage.
 Instead, on 28 February 1250, Turanshah arrived from Damascus where he had been proclaimed sultan following his father's death.
 His arrival was the impetus for a new Egyptian offensive.
 A squadron of light boats were made and transported by camel to the lower portion of the Nile.
 There they began to intercept the boats that brought food from Damietta, capturing more than eighty Frankish ships.
 On 16 March 1250 alone, a convoy of thirty-two were lost at one fell swoop.
 The Franks were quickly beset by famine and disease, including dysentery and typhoid.